stellarizondigitals-cloud/toypetme/replit.md

 **Key Features:**
 - **Authentication:**
   - Email/password signup and login with form validation
+  - Google OAuth sign-in (requires GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, GOOGLE_CALLBACK_URL)
+  - Account linking: local accounts auto-upgrade to Google when signing in with same email
-  - Email verification system with resend capability
+  - Email verification system with resend capability (auto-verified for Google users)
   - Password reset flow with secure token-based reset
   - Verification banner for unverified users
 - **Protected Routes:** All game pages require authentication, redirect to login if not signed in